-Marvel actress reveals character name in Fast & Furious 10
+Marvel Actress Reveals Character Name In Fast & Furious 10

 One of Marvel’s stars, Brie Larson, has revealed the name of her character in Fast & Furious 10.

-With a cast of important names such as Vin Diesel and Jason Momoa, the new movie in the Universal franchise generated a great deal of controversy during its production.
+With a cast of important names such as Vin Diesel and Jason Momoa, the new film in the Universal franchise generated a great deal of controversy during its production.

 Despite protests against filming, production continued, and Larson revealed the name of the character he will play (via ScreenRant).